 From the local system From the content library a.
-Right-click and select Deploy OVF template.... b.
+Right-click and select Deploy OVF template....b.
 Choose the OVA file from the URL or browse to its location, then select Next. a.
-Go to your content library and select the library item that you want to deploy. b.
-Select Actions > New VM from this template
+Go to your content library and select the library item that you want to deploy.b.
+Select Actions &gt; New VM from this template

 5. In the Select a name and folder field, enter the virtual machine name and choose its location. - If you're using the vCenter Server 8.0.3 version, Select the option Customize this virtual machine's hardware, which will activate an additional step called Customize hardware before proceeding to the Ready to complete window. - If you're using the vCenter Server 7.0.3 version, follow the steps in the what's next? section at the end of deployment.
-6. Select a computer resource and select Next.
-Optionally, check the box to Automatically power on deployed VM.
-7. Review the details of the template and select Next.
-8. Read and accept the license agreement and select Next.
-9. Select the storage for the configuration and the disk format and select Next.
-10. Select the destination network for each source network and select Next.